 We strive to ensure each person is valued for who they are and what they bring to the community.

 This means creating environments that invite people not simply to “fit in” but to feel a deep sense of belonging.
 We are working to increase support and access for those who have been historically underrepresented in our community in an effort to create a more equitable future for the organization as a whole.
-Anchored in equity and community, we aim to foster the strong relationships that are at the heart of our mission.
+We aim to foster the strong relationships that are at the heart of our mission.

-- A commitment to designing programs that work for all members of our community
+- Designing programs that work for all members of our community

 - Centering impartiality and fairness in policies, procedures, and distribution of resources